ecnu-sa-labs/ecnu-sa-labs/lab_manual/lab3.md

 the search for bugs on the binaries.
 You may use the C++ function `rand()` to generate a random integer.

-PS: To construct an effective mutation function, you might start by devising a provisional, ad hoc version specifically for the target program.
-Then, to improve its generality, gradually integrate random factors to mitigate the ad hoc element.
+PS: To make the mutation function more universally applicable, start with a simple, specific version—for example, one that randomly inserts a newline character.
+Gradually expand its functionality by introducing other elements, transitioning from inserting just newlines to inserting a random assortment of characters.

 You will notice that different programs will require different strategies, or that in some cases you may even have to switch between different mutation